 Summary & Outcome

-On October 3, 2022, the Supreme Court of Spain ordered the partial unblocking of the website of Women on Web International Foundation (WOW), which published information on sexual and reproductive rights and offered mifepristone and misoprostol, drugs commonly used to end a pregnancy, in exchange for a monetary donation.
-The case arose after the Spanish Agency of Medicines and Medical Devices (AEMPS) blocked access to the website as a precautionary measure.
+On October 3, 2022, the Supreme Court of Spain ordered the partial unblocking of the website of Women on Web International Foundation (“WOW”), which published information on sexual and reproductive rights and offered mifepristone and misoprostol, drugs commonly used to end a pregnancy, in exchange for a monetary donation.
+The case arose after the Spanish Agency of Medicines and Medical Devices (“AEMPS”) blocked access to the website as a precautionary measure.
 After conducting an administrative procedure, the AEMPS ordered the interruption and withdrawal of information related to the sale of medicines through the foundation's website and maintained the blocking of the entire website.
-Consequently, WOW appealed the decision to the Central Contentious-Administrative Court, and the National High Court dismissed the appeal on the grounds that the requirement of judicial intervention did not apply to this case since the administrative decision to block the website did not affect the rights and freedoms protected by the reservation of jurisdiction established in Article 20 of the Constitution.
+Consequently, WOW appealed the decision to the Central Contentious-Administrative Court, and the National High Court dismissed the appeal on the grounds that the requirement of judicial intervention did not apply to this case.
+This was because the administrative decision to block the website did not affect the rights and freedoms protected by the reservation of jurisdiction established under Article 20 of the Constitution.

-In its decision, the Supreme Court, by adopting a purposive interpretation of Article 20.5 of the Constitution, determined that websites must be considered within the scope of the definition of a means of communication.
-Therefore, the Court held that when a website's content constitutes expression or information, the decision as to whether a blocking of the site is valid must be judicially determined.
+In its decision, the Supreme Court, by adopting a purposive interpretation of Article 20.5 of the Constitution, determined that websites must be considered within the scope of the definition of a “means of communication”.
+Therefore, the Court held that when a website's content constitutes expression or information, the decision on whether a blocking of the site is valid must be judicially determined.
 Additionally, the Court held that while the publications through which the Foundation offered the drugs in exchange for monetary compensation fell outside the scope of Article 20.5 of the Constitution, the administrative authority had failed to respect the principle of proportionality, by blocking the access to the entire website, rather than solely to the section, which had an independent URL from the main site, where the unlawful activity was contained.
 For the Court, it would have been sufficient to interrupt access exclusively to this section rather than the whole website.

 Facts

-The appellants, Women on Web International Foundation (WOW) is an organization based in Canada that seeks to advise women on sexual health and reproductive rights.
+The appellants, WOW, is an organization based in Canada that seeks to advise women on sexual health and reproductive rights.
 While it has no physical establishment in Spain, it operates digitally through a Spanish-language website.

-The Spanish Agency of Medicines and Medical Devices ('the AEMPS') is a regulatory and autonomous Government agency responsible for regulating and authorizing clinical trials and commercializing sanitary products for human use.
+The AEMPS is an autonomous Government agency responsible for regulating and authorizing clinical trials and commercializing sanitary products for human use.

-The AEMPS became aware that through its website WOW offered the possibility of obtaining mifepristone and misoprostol, which can be used to end a pregnancy.
+The AEMPS became aware that through its website, WOW offered the possibility of obtaining mifepristone and misoprostol, which can be used to end a pregnancy.
 The marketing of both drugs is prohibited in Spain and, in any case, cannot be administered without a doctor's prescription.
-While the website did not advertise the sale nor establish a price, it contained an application form to obtain the drugs, which stipulated that the request had to be accompanied by a donation of €50 to €70.
+While the website did not advertise the sale or establish a price, it contained an application form to obtain the drugs, which stipulated that the request had to be accompanied by a donation of €50 to €70.

 On 29 May 2019, the AEMPS sent an email to WOW, warning the Foundation that the marketing of the drugs by online means was illegal in Spain.